ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 next iteration of the generated vectorized loop, iteration 8 to 15 will be executed, and so on.

 If the source language loop accesses an array element based on the loop iteration index, the compiler may read the element into a register for the duration of that iteration.
-Next iteration it will read the next element into the register, and so on.
-With SIMD, this generalizes to the compiler reading array elements 0 to 7 into a vector register on the first vectorized loop iteration, then array elements 8 to 15 on the next iteration, and so on.
+Then on the next iteration it will read the next element into the register, and so on.
+However with SIMD, this generalizes to the compiler reading array elements 0 to 7 into a vector register on the first vectorized loop iteration, then array elements 8 to 15 on the next iteration, and so on.

 The DWARF location description for the array needs to express that all elements are in memory, except the slice that has been promoted to the vector register.